jpranays/chat-application/README.md

 # 🔏🗨️`Private Chat Application`💬 🔏

 **_A Fullstack MERN Application_**
-**_Realtime messaging application with websockets using Node.js, Express, MongoDB and Socket.io with React.js for the frontend._**
+**_Realtime messaging application with websockets using Node.js, Express, MongoDB and Socket&middot;io with React.js for the frontend._**

 ## 📌 Features 📌